 What is RFM Analysis???

-The central idea is to segment customers based on when their last purchase was, how often they’ve purchased in the past, and how much they’ve spent overall.
+The idea is to segment customers based on when their last purchase was, how often they’ve purchased in the past, and how much they’ve spent overall.
 All three of these measures have proven to be effective predictors of a customer's willingness to engage in marketing messages and offers.

 While RFM analysis was born in direct-mail, it is a powerful tool for eCommerce stores to use today.